mukulmj/mukulmj/README.md

 - 💞️ I’m looking to collaborate on innovative projects that challenge the status quo.

 - 📫 How to reach me?
-Dive into the digital universe with a message to mukuljoshi50@gmail.com 📧
+Dive into the digital universe with a message to [Email](mukuljoshi50@gmail.com) 📧

+- 🌐 Check out my website: [https://mukulmj.github.io/mukulmj/](https://mukulmj.github.io/mukulmj/)